mahmoodlab/TANGLE/README.md

 source scripts/launch_tanglev2_training.sh
 ```

-Note that we do not provide pre-extracted patch embeddings nor gene expression.
+Note that due to storage constrains, we cannot provide pre-extracted patch embeddings and gene expression data.

 ## Issues
 - The preferred mode of communication is via GitHub issues.